Zarrett/DeviceMetricsCollector/README.md

 The conversation is implemented using UDP protocol, by implementing simple server and client side applications.

-Project consists of 2 separate targets:
+Project consists of 2 separate targets:<br>

--  MetricsCollector - server side data collector, responsible for accepting messages and displaying their content in logs.
+— MetricsCollector - server side data collector, responsible for accepting messages and displaying their content in logs.<br>

--  DeviceMockClient - client side application which mimics a device, sending random measurments with a small delay.
+— DeviceMockClient - client side application which mimics a device, sending random measurments with a small delay.<br>

 ## How to use

--  Before building, make sure Boost is installed on your system.
+— Before building, make sure Boost is installed on your system.<br>
--  Build, using cmake<br>
+— Build, using cmake<br>

 Example:<br>
 ```